MapManagement/gpu-passthrough/passthrough/extra/file_mouse_sharing.md

 by side it does not bother me at all and simplifies many tasks.
 Unfortunately, drag and drop does not work on Linux systems which means that I cannot share files using it.
 So I might need to find another way of doing so.
 Nonetheless, I'm really happy about this open source software and can really recommend it so far.
+**Update:** When I used Barrier on Pop_OS!
+I never experienced any annoying bugs.
+Switching to Arch also meant that I`ll try Wayland instead of X11.
+At the beginning I was able to use Barrier but had some weird bugs.
+For example if I hovered my mouse to a guest's screen, the cursor started to jump from host to guest display.
+Only if I left-clicked once I could use the guest with my host's mouse and keyboard properly.
+Additionally some keys were not accepted by the guest.
+I'm only talking about my Super-Key/Windows-Key and function keys.
+After some time I (maybe because of some updates) I couldn't hover from my host to any guest anymore.
+Either my cursor was stuck on the left side of the guest's monitor or I wasn't able to "cross the border" so to say.
+I think that it's related to Wayland at least to a specific update and some of the errors I encountered so far.
+I'll update this if I find a solution.
 ### Installation
 Just download the corresponding program for your system, the link at the top should explain how to install Barrier on different operating systems.
 If you installed them on your ``client`` and ``server``, as they call it, you can connect